beefyfinance/beefy-v2/src/features/data/README.md

   can be removed, same as contractAddress
 - what are allowances used for? ui uses it to tell user if he needs to allow more token
+- What is boost.tokenDecimals in vault.tsx?
+  it's the vault token